SophiaLWu/missile-command/README.md

 - Add functionality of limited number of missiles from each battery
 - Make the missiles, explosions, buildings look nicer (maybe some images?)
 - Add a scoring system
-- Add pause and restart functionality
+- Add pause and restart functionality during the game